Disability services for children and teenagers: what the terms mean

 Disability professionals

-The people who work in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy and occupational therapy.
+The people who work in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, physiotherapy and occupational therapy.
 They should also be experts in child development.

-What disability services and service providers do
+What disability services do

 Behavioural

-These providers focus on teaching your child new behaviour and skills by using specialised, structured techniques.
+These services focus on teaching your child new behaviour and skills by using specialised, structured techniques.
 In this group, you might come across counsellors, psychologists, occupational therapists and developmental educators.
 A team of therapists might work with your child.

 Developmental